CarbonicSoda/vscode-better-memo/README.md

 ![File View](https://github.com/CarbonicSoda/vscode-better-memo/blob/master/media/usage-guide/file-view.png?raw=true)

+> The memo nearest to the active document selection will be focused in the
+> editor.

 Each memo tag is assigned a hashed color, which will also serve as the highlighting color for document decorations.